Code-Institute-Submissions/Simon-Game-23/README.md

-bout
-This application (app) is my rendition of the classic simple memory game, Simon.
-The aim of the game is to replicate a sequence of signals which are displayed via a synchronised combination of musical tones and animated buttons.

-You can find out more about the original Simon game and rules by watching this video, or visiting this Wikipedia page.

-Why This Project?
+Hello all and welcome to my version of the Simon game

+The goal of the game Simon is to remember and reproduce a sequence of panels/colours progressively increasing in difficulty after the correct sequence has been reproduce.

+Please see the Wikipedia page for more define rules of the Simon game.

-I created this game for the Interactive Frontend Development project.
-The project scope was to create the game using HTML, CSS and JavaScript, with the core focus being the functional logic created with JavaScript.
+I choose this project for the Interactive Frontend Development project.
+The project scope was to create the game using HTML, CSS and JavaScript and# due to the simple yet functional uses needed of JavaScript.

-There was a choice of three different projects.
-My weakest area of JavaScript was with understanding functions and how they can be called or passed to other functions.
-This was a major aspect of the Simon game project, so choosing this project would enable me to develop my weakest area.
-I learnt a lot during the course of the project, and it has definitely helped me to stregthen my weakest area.
+There were 2 options to pick from and even throw I did struggled throw the JavaScript lessons I wanted to pick the Simon game as I believe the fundamentals of JavaScript needed for it will help with grasp the basics of JavaScript and how they are used in a full project.

 UX
 User Stories
-I want to be presented with a random series of button presses.
-When I input the correct series of button presses, I want the same series of button presses to be shown in the next round, but with an additional button press added to the series.
-If I press the wrong button, I want to be notified of this and be presented with the same series of button presses before the game will allow me to try again.
+I want a random selection of colours/panels to be highlighted, I want the same series of colours/panels to be highlighted again in the next round, but with an additional colour/panel added to the sequence, If I press the wrong colour/panel in the sequence I want to be notified of this and the random sequence to be repeated and after this has been competed I will be allowed to try again,

 I want to be able to see a display which shows me which round I am currently on - the round number should correspond to the number of button presses in that round.
 I want to hear a different sound for each game button, both when the sequence plays, and also when I press the buttons.
 I want to have a 'strict mode' option, which takes me back to the start of the game if I press the wrong button in a sequence.